joeyu/zvargs/README.md

 where, the modifier after ':' of each argument specifies the argument's type (class), and the arguments enclosed in the square brackets are optional and may not be passed when the `func` function is called.

-The specification of a function's variable arguments prototype is specified by an array as the `spec` argument passed to this contructor.
+The specification of a function's variable arguments prototype can be specified by an array as the `spec` argument passed to this contructor.
 Each item of `spec` corresponds to one argument of the function's arguments prototype.
+To reduce typing effort, the `spec` can also be specified as a string.

 This constructor starts parsing by picking up `arguments[0]` and checking if the type of it matches that of `spec[0]`.
 If the two match, it means the first argument of the function variable arguments prototype, which defined by `spec[0]`, is specified as `arguments[0]`, and `arguments[0]` will be stored as the value of a new property `this[spec[0].name]`,  and the constructor moves forward to check `arguments[1]` with `spec[1]`, and so on.
 If the two don't match, and if `spec[0]` has the `optional` property and its value is `true`, which means `spec[0]` is optional and this function call doesn't specify it, then the constructor will move forward to check `spec[1]`, and so on.
 The process will continue until the contructor finds a match or meets the end of `spec`.